MikhailRadusha/MikhailRadusha/Guides/Tools/OKP4/Archive _Snapshot _and_State_Sync.md

 ```

 # State Sync OKP4 --chain-id okp4-nemeton-1
-## This is Archive RPC (with all blockchain history) - can be used to statesync or for Explorers and Dashboards.
+## RPC can be used to statesync or for Explorers and Dashboards.

 ```bash
 # stop node